 Public safety officers dispatch campus police to all emergencies and service calls.
 Public safety officers coordinate the dispatch of campus police with that of external emergency response agencies.

-The CCTV (Closed Circuit Television) System is used by Public safety to monitor the activities on the Evergreen Campus and the satellite campus at the Timonium Graduate Center.
+The CCTV (Closed Circuit Television) System is used to monitor the activities on all campus and the satellite campus at the Timonium Graduate Center.
 Public safety officers monitor the CCTV System 24 hours a day, seven days a week.
-The cameras are used to deter criminal activity and mischievous behavior, as well as used as an investigative tool of the police services division.
+The cameras are used to deter criminal activity and mischievous behavior, as well as used as an investigative tool in a reactive capacity.

 The 911 system was developed in a cooperative effort between Loyola and the Baltimore City Police Department.
-This system provides vital information to the Loyola communications center and the Baltimore City Police Department, namely the exact address and phone number of the location from which the call was made.
+This system provides vital information to the Loyola communications center including the exact address and phone number of the location from which the call was made.
 The satellite campuses at the Timonium Graduate Center and the Columbia Graduate Center, though in different jurisdictions, have also been incorporated into the 911 system.
 The Loyola communications center also receives this information.

 Burglar Alarm Systems

-Public safety officers monitor the umbrella of burglar alarms protecting the Main Campus and and the College's satellite campuses at the Timonium Graduate Center and the Columbia Graduate Center.
+Public safety officers monitor the umbrella of burglar alarms protecting all University property.
 Public safety officers dispatch Campus Police to all burglar alarms.
-Public safety officers contact the Police Departments having jurisdiction in Columbia and Timonium and coordinate their response to these satellite campuses with that of Campus Police.
+Public safety officers contact the Baltimore and Howard County Police Departments having jurisdiction in Columbia and Timonium and coordinate their response to these campuses with that of Campus Police.